On the operator norm of a Hermitian random matrix with correlated entries: Proof of in the General Case

 For 3-cumulants that involve three vectors, note that writing out the term similar to~\eqref{3-cumu-vector} already involves all three index pairs.
 Whenever two summations are carried out, the estimates obtained from Lemma~\ref{red-rule-3-cumu} comply with~\eqref{CR},~e.g.,

 but a different argument is needed for estimating zero, one, or three summations.
-Here, arguing as in the proof of Lemma~\ref{ext-red-rule-2-cumu} gives
+Here, arguing as in~\eqref{1sum-2vectors} gives

-together with similar $N$-independent bounds for the terms corresponding to the other possible spanning trees.
-By a similar argument, we obtain a bound of order $N$ for three summations.
+together with similar bounds for the terms corresponding to the other possible spanning trees.
+By a similar argument, we obtain an $N$-independent bound and a bound of order $N$ for zero and three summations, respectively.
 As internal indices cannot occur here, the proof of the lemma is complete. \end{proof} Lastly, we derive the necessary estimates to incorporate cumulants of order four and higher.
 As no exceptions similar to~\eqref{k3-term} occur, we directly include summations over internal indices into the bound. \begin{lemma} Assume that \eqref{A3} holds and let $j\geq4$.
 Then

 \end{lemma}

 \begin{proof} After applying~\eqref{A3-k-cumu}, bound the term by considering all possible spanning trees on the complete graph on $j$ vertices.
 Starting the summation at the leaves of the respective tree, sum up one index pair of each 2-cumulant.
 Continuing the procedure until the root of the tree is reached, an $N$-independent bound is obtained in every step.
 Finally, a summation over all four indices of the last 2-cumulant remains, which yields the claimed bound of order $N^2$ by applying the last estimate of Lemma~\ref{red-rule-2-cumu}. \end{proof}